AdobeDocs/commerce-frontend-core/src/pages/javascript/debug.md

 ---
-group: javascript-developer-guide
-subgroup: 1_Javascript
-title: Locate JavaScript components
+title: Debug JavaScript Components | Commerce Frontend Development
-functional_areas:
-  - Testing
+description:
 ---

-## Overview
+# Debug JavaScript components

 This topic discusses how to define which [JavaScript](https://glossary.magento.com/javascript) components and widgets are used on a particular store page.

-## Locate JS components: walkthrough
+## Locate components

 To locate scripts used for a certain element: